Canon T5i vs Panasonic LX100

 Feature comparison: Canon T5i vs Panasonic LX100

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the LX100 has an electronic viewfinder (2764k dots), while the T5i has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the LX100 offers a wider field of view (100%) than the one in the T5i (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the LX100 has a higher magnification (0.70x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon T5i and Panasonic LX100 in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The T5i has one, while the LX100 does not.
 While the built-in flash of the T5i is not very powerful, it can at times be useful as a fill-in light.The T5i has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the LX100 does not have a selfie-screen.